What is a Canada RIT Deposit?

 March 6May 14

-Note: If you don’t owe any taxes, you don’t have a set filing deadline.
+Note: These dates are based on historical patterns, not official CRA schedules.
+If you don't owe any taxes, you don't have a set filing deadline.

 Since you can expect to receive a Canada RIT deposit around two weeks after you have filed your income tax return, the earliest you can see a Canada RIT deposit is around March 6, and the latest is around May 14.